About the Project

-We're developing dedicated pathway and bikeway routes in Falconridge, Castleridge, Taradale, Saddle Ridge and Martindale, aligning with Calgary's established Pathway and Bikeway Network.
-These routes will focus on routes that serve students, recreation, shopping, and work destinations.
+We're developing pathway and bikeway routes in Falconridge, Castleridge, Taradale, Saddle Ridge and Martindale, aligning with Calgary's established Pathway and Bikeway Network.
+These routes will focus on connections that serve students, recreation, shopping, and work destinations.
 When built, these routes will provide safe, healthy, and affordable travel choices for people of all ages and all abilities.

 High numbers of students and safety incidents are the two main reasons we are investing in pathways and bikeways in these neighbourhoods.
 Calgary data shows there are more students living near their school than in other parts of Calgary, and that this area experienced the highest numbers of injury collisions between 2017 and 2021.
 Designing safer streets for students will mean safer streets for everyone.
+Also, these communities scored high on the Calgary Equity Index.

 SHARE YOUR IDEAS